Skip to content

 I don't believe they will be the same quality as OEM.
 Which is why I went OEM myself.
 I'm really sensitive to vibration though, most people probably won't notice much difference.
 If going aftermarket would definitely make sure it comes with a warranty.

-Could you tell me the best one to get off eBay if you could plz
+Could you tell me the best one to get off ebay if you could plz

 Thank you for all the help do you know if there is another mounting similar to this on the car I might as well check that for fluid Loss it does the other not have fluid in etc